fredystar200/astra-remote/README.md

 # Astra Remote

-> A beautiful mobile web remote for the [Astra](https://github.com/Boof2015/astra) music player.
+> A beautiful web remote for the [Astra](https://github.com/Boof2015/astra) music player.

 Control your desktop music library from your phone.
 Real-time playback state, album art, transport controls, all in a sleek, responsive web UI that matches Astra's aesthetic.